In any business, it’s important to track metrics to ensure everyone is hitting their goals.

 Call center service level and customer satisfaction.

 Call center service level doesn’t mean much by itself.
 Instead, it’s the way you achieve the service level agreements that drive customer satisfaction.
-Expectations will differ from industry to industry—a 5-minute service level agreement for answering a call may work for the a retail customer service line, but will not work if you’re dealing with a serious health condition and need assistance.
+Expectations will differ from industry to industry—a 5-minute service level agreement for answering a call may work for the retail customer service line but will not work if you’re dealing with a serious health condition and need assistance.

 Be mindful when establishing service levels, because exceeding them doesn’t necessarily mean you’re providing customers with the service they need.
 Defining call center service levels is important, but you should align with customers’ expectations and needs to drive.